m-Py/propint/README.md

 ```

-We obtain the difference between the two proportions and the lower and upper boundary
+We thus obtain the difference between the two proportions and the lower and upper
-for the difference of the proportions.
+boundary for the difference of the proportions.

 ## More help